Fiat 127: Series 2

 The Series 2 version of the 127 debuted in May 1977.
 Although the bodyshell remained fundamentally the same, the Series 2 hinted towards a more angular styling direction which would be seen in the Ritmo/Strada the following year.
-It featured a restyled front and rear and larger rear side windows without the curved beltline of the original, which was replaced with a distinctive "Hofmeister kink" on the C-pillar.
+It featured a restyled front and rear and larger rear side windows, losing the upswept belt line of the Series 1, as well as adding a distinctive "Hofmeister kink" on the C-pillar.
 The new rear quarter pressings were derived from those used on the Brazilian market Fiat 147, although without the rear quarter extraction vent used in South America.
 The Series 2 also offered the option of the 1049 cc engine - uniquely for the 127 this was the five-bearing OHC "Brazil" engine from the 147 rather than the Fiat OHC unit from the 128.
 The tailgate was extended and now reached nearly to the rear bumper, addressing complaints about the high lip over which luggage had to be lifted for loading into the earlier 127 hatchbacks.
 The interior was revised with a new dashboard which was identical in layout to the original car but was plainer in appearance and lost the wood embellishment of the Series 1.
 The underside of the dashboard was tidied up with new cover panels to enclose the steering column, brake master cylinder (on right hand drive versions) and the pedal mechanisms.

 A new Sport model was available from June 1978 which featured a high output 70 PS version of the standard 1049 cc engine.
 This was achieved by incorporating Abarth revisions to the head with larger valves and an Abarth exhaust system and the use of a twin choke Weber carburetor.
 Changes were also made to the gearbox final ratio to improve the performance.
 The Sport model has bespoke high back sporty cloth seats with either blue or orange piping and bespoke racing wing mirrors as well as a rev counter, sports wheels, sports leather steering wheel and sport three-piece stripe with 127 Sport decals.
 It was available in three colours, Black with orange stripes, Silver with black stripes and Orange with black stripes.

 In March 1980, the 147 Panorama went on sale in several European markets with "127" badging, originally only with the 1050 engine.
 The Panorama used the 147's recently updated "Europa" front, with reverse-angled rectangular headlights and blocky combined markerlights/turn signals wrapping around the corners.
 There was also a "high-cube" panel van version, known as the Fiorino, which was based on the Series 2 bodyshell.
 This remained in production until the end of 1987, when a new Uno-based Fiorino debuted.